Djwarf/Qasa/docs/api/crypto_api.md

 The cryptography module provides quantum-resistant cryptographic primitives for:

 - Key encapsulation (using CRYSTALS-Kyber)
-- Digital signatures (using CRYSTALS-Dilithium)
+- Digital signatures (using CRYSTALS-Dilithium and SPHINCS+)
 - Symmetric encryption (using AES-GCM)
 - Key management